Hannibal Mejbri

-Hannibal Mejbri (حَنِّبَعْل المجبري; born 21 January 2003) is a professional footballer who plays as a midfielder for club Burnley and the Tunisia national team.
+Hannibal Mejbri (حَنِّبَعْل المجبري; born 21 January 2003), also known mononymously as Hannibal, is a professional footballer who plays as a midfielder for club Burnley.
+Born in France, he plays for the Tunisia national team.

 Mejbri joined the Manchester United youth system in 2019 from Monaco.
 He had previously spent time at the Clairefontaine academy.
 He made his senior debut for the club in a Premier League game in May 2021.
 Mejbri spent the 2022–23 season on loan to Championship club Birmingham City; he was a regular in the side, and scored his first senior goal.
+Mejbri was sent on loan to La Liga club Sevilla in 2024 before joining Championship club Burnley later that year, which was promoted to the Premier League at the end of the 2024–25 season.

-Born in France to Tunisian parents, Mejbri represented his birth country at under-16 and under-17 levels.
+Born in France to Tunisian parents, Mejbri represented France at under-16 and under-17 levels.
 He made his senior international debut for Tunisia in 2021.

 Early life

 Mejbri was born in Ivry-sur-Seine (suburban Paris), and grew up in the city's 20th arrondissement.
 He joined Paris FC in 2009.
 In 2016, it was reported that he was being scouted by several English clubs, including Manchester United, Manchester City, Liverpool and Arsenal, and spent time on trial with the latter.
 He also spent time studying at the prestigious INF Clairefontaine academy.
 His elder brother, Abderrahmen Mejbri, is a sporting coach working for the Vietnam national football team and Pho Hien FC, a Vietnamese youth development club.